Sigmmma/HaloKSY/README.md

 intended to be a minimal source of truth other projects can include and build off of (e.g. as a submodule).

+## Contributing
+We welcome contributors!
+Please see the [developer docs](DEV-README.md) for more info.

 # License
 This code is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) license.